jaouadk/homestead-docker/README.md

 # Laravel homestead-docker
-Create a homestead docker container for your development env. ( files taken from laravel settler: provision.sh (modified) + serve.sh )
+Create a homestead docker container for your development env.
+(Adapted from laravel homestead provisionning script)

 ### Install docker && docker compose
 please refer to these tutorials: